jakearchibald/jakearchibald.com/static-build/posts/2026/07/my-tooltip-a11y-mistake/index.md

 </button>
 <div id="bold-tooltip" popover="hint">Bold (⌘B)</div>
 ```

+`aria-labelledby` works like `aria-describedby`, but it provides the accessible name, rather than additional description.

 Now the button gets its accessible name from the tooltip, and VoiceOver says "Bold.
 Command B. Button." - perfect!